sammooreprogramming/Exemplary-README-Creator/All/Develop/README.md

 # Credits

-The following contributed to this assignment: aa
+The following contributed to this assignment: a

 # License

 This application's license category is: MIT.
 If you have questions, please consult the documentation at [License: MIT](https://opensource.org/licenses/MIT).